qzc438/ontology-llm/README.md

 ## News:
 - This paper has been accepted by PVLDB 2025: TBC
-- A production version of the source code linked to the accepted paper can be found in the `Releases` section.
+- A production version of the source code linked to the PVLDB paper can be found in the `Releases` section.
-- Presentation slides: TBC
+- Presentation slides linked to the PVLDB paper can be found in the `slides` folder.

 ## Important Notice:
 - For technical inquiries, please submit a GitHub issue.